 Recommended CourseFor Kansas insurance pre-license education courses and exam prep, StateRequirement recommends:

 Step 6.
 Kansas Insurance License Exam

 The next step after completing all of your pre-license coursework or self-study is to take the insurance exam.
 You will take one exam for each line of insurance you wish to carry.
 Life, Accident, & Health (LA&H) and Property & Casualty (P&C) lines are combined lines in Kansas, so you will take two exams if you wish to attain all of these lines of authority: Property, Casualty, Life, Accident, Health.

 This is a proctored test, which means that you will be in a controlled environment with a person watching over you.
 For people who haven’t tested in a situation like this should be aware of this fact, and work on taming their nerves prior to sitting for the exam.

-The fee for each attempt of the exams is $64 (one exam per combined lines of authority).
-When you show up you must have a photo ID any other documents that the testing facility has asked you to bring.
+When you arrive you must have a photo ID any other documents that the testing facility has asked you to bring.

 The Property and Casualty test consists of one hundred forty (140) questions.
-Pearson Vue offers a copy of the Kansas Property and Casualty Exam Outline.
+Pearson VUE offers a copy of the Kansas Property and Casualty Exam Outline.

 Note:If you fail your exam, you must wait seven (7) days to retake it.
 If you fail three (3) times, you will have you wait six (6) months to retake it.

 Check out our Insurance Exam Guide.
 It’s extremely in-depth, and will hopefully help you pass the first time.